vhscom/after-dark/README.md

 That's it!
 Everything else is optional.

 Read on to learn how to configure specific features and customize the theme.
-And when you're ready to host, **save money over using Netify** by [hosting After Dark on Amazon Web Services](http://vhs.codeberg.page/zero-to-http-2).
+And when you're ready, learn to [host your site on AWS](http://vhs.codeberg.page/zero-to-http-2) to receive a free year of web hosting and eliminate tiered pricing plans.

 ## Customizing